 "Friends of the Ospreys" is a non-membership, conservation group

-founded by Steve Watson and Darren Moore on the 30th June 2004, after encouragement from
+founded by a small group of dedicated enthusiasts on the 30th June 2004, after encouragement from

 Roy Dennis MBE.
 Roy was anxious that the Welsh colonisation attempt by